mbarkhau/markdown-aafigure/README.md

 # [Markdown aafigure][repo_ref]

-This is an extension for [Python Markdown](https://python-markdown.github.io/) which can render diagrams using [aafigure](https://aafigure.readthedocs.io/).
+This is an extension for [Python Markdown](https://python-markdown.github.io/) which renders diagrams using [aafigure](https://aafigure.readthedocs.io/).

 Project/Repo: